-Often on lists as one of Europe’s most value-for-money cities, the “City of a 100 Spires” brings out the romantic in everyone.
+Often on lists as one of Europe’s most value-for-money cities, Prague brings out the romantic in everyone.
 You’ll love its bustling Old Town Square and majestic Gothic churches.
-Throw in amazing nightlife, great eating options, rich history and architecture, and friendly locals, and you’ve got a great little vacay that’s got your name written all over it.
+Throw in the amazing nightlife, great eating options, rich history and architecture, and friendly locals, and you’ve got a great little vacay that’s got your name written all over it.

 Perched by the beautiful Danube river, Slovakia’s capital city is surrounded by the vineyard-filled Little Carpathian Mountains, while its cobblestone Old Town is full of great restaurants, cafes, and pubs that won’t burn a hole in your wallet.
 Must-see sites include Bratislava Castle and the Blue Church (Church of St Elisabeth).